 Photo courtesy of Thinkstock.

 It hasn't always been pretty, but presumptive Republican presidential nominee Donald Trump has so far been successful in his bid for the Oval Office.
-However, his hotel chain appears to be paying the price for his tumultuous campaign and the constant media attention its garnered.
+However, his hotel chain appears to be paying the price for his tumultuous campaign and the constant media attention it has garnered.

 Online travel company Hipmunk — with the help of Priceonomics — recently analyzed the campaign's impact on Trump's hotel business and found that it's been mostly negative.